Randy Couture: Acting

 Couture made a cameo appearance in the direct-to-video Steven Seagal film Today You Die and on the season finale of the CBS show The Unit, as a military guard.
 He played fight commentator Terry Flynn in the film Redbelt.
 He appeared on an episode of The History Channel show Human Weapon on September 27, 2007, and starred in the 2008 film The Scorpion King 2: Rise of a Warrior.
 He played Toll Road in the 2010 movie The Expendables and reprised the role in the 2012, 2014 and 2023 sequels.
 He did several public service announcements, one against crystal meth.
 He starred alongside 50 Cent and Bruce Willis in the 2011 film, Setup, as an enforcer named Petey.

 In 2012, he played the leading role of hard-bitten cop Paul Ross in Brandon Nutt's action film Hijacked, alongside Dominic Purcell.

 On September 4, 2014, it was announced that Couture would be one of the celebrities competing on the 19th season of Dancing with the Stars.
 He paired with professional dancer Karina Smirnoff.
 The couple was eliminated on the third week of competition finishing in eleventh place.

-Couture has appeared in 4 episodes of the TV series Hawaii Five-0 as Jason Duclair.
+Couture appeared in four episodes of the TV series Hawaii Five-0 as Jason Duclair.

 Couture appeared on Impractical Jokers as a guest during Sal Vulcano's punishment in the episode "Pantsing with the Stars".
-In that episode, Vulcano, who refused an instruction during a challenge where he was posing as a Krav Maga instructor, was given a surprise punishment by the other Jokers in that he then had to wrestle Couture and attempt to “pants” him.
+In that episode, Vulcano, who refused an instruction during a challenge where he was posing as a Krav Maga instructor, was given a surprise punishment by the other Jokers in that he then had to wrestle Couture and attempt to "pants" him.

 In 2019, Couture starred alongside Luke Goss and Michael Jai White in the movie The Hard Way, which was among the most popular watched movies on Netflix.
 He also appeared in the film Outlaw Johnny Black.

 In July 2019, Couture appeared on an episode of the Outdoor Channel show Gunnytime entitled "Teamwork Makes the Dream Work".

 In June 2025, Couture starred alongside Jennifer Esposito and Tommy Davidson in the movie F Plus.